Join the housing register

 Priority bands

-Band 1 is for emergencies only and will only be used to avert an immediate risk of injury or threat to life.
-Band 2 will be households with the highest priority for housing.
+There are 5 priority band.
+An emergency band will only be used to avert an immediate risk of injury or threat to life.
+Band 1 will be households with the highest priority for housing.

 The Band the council places you into will depend on your household's individual circumstances.